Berlin Fire Brigade: Ambulance

-The Berlin Fire Brigade is responsible for the city's emergency services.
-The vast majority of annual operations are rescue operations.
+The Berlin Fire Defence is responsible for the city's Emergency Medical Service, the Rettungsdienst - Rescue Service.
+The vast majority of annual operations are medical rescue operations.
 At the Berlin Fire Brigade, mainly Mercedes-Benz Sprinter vehicles with box bodies are used as ambulances.
 This design, in which the case can be detached from the chassis, enables a separate exchange of body or chassis after an accident or in the event of a technical defect.
 There is also an "Ambulance I" (intensive) for patients with highly contagious diseases, the Ambulance S (S = German shortcut: schwer; translation English: heavy) for the transport of overweight emergency patients and the Stroke Emergency Vehicle (STEMO) for stroke patients.
 As soon as 90% of the ambulances in Berlin are in use at the same time, the fire brigade control center calls out a kind of "state of emergency" and dispatches firefighters from fire engines to ambulances.
 In 2018, this happened 41 times, which resulted in delayed arrival times.